To our PHAST/jv/recruits Advisors,

 Conduct tobacco education activities

 For example: Campus Tobacco Prevention Education Campaigns held on campuses annually.
-Great American Smoke out in November, Escape the Vape in January, Through with Chew in February and Kick Butts Day in March.
+Red Ribbon Week in October, Great American Smoke-out in November, Escape the Vape in January, Through with Chew in February and Take Down Tobacco in April.
 PHAST clubs are tasked with educating their peers through campus tabling events, morning announcements, relays, contests, rallies and much more.

 Conduct community advocacy activities to promote nicotine-free living